Rhine-Waal University of Applied Sciences

 Extracurricular Activities

-The students are through semester abroad programs with international universities in order to gain cultural awareness and international academic experience.
+Exchanges and Immersions in Other Cultures: The students are coming for a semester abroad with international universities for cultural and international academic experiences.

 IT and Career Support